 Your final checklist may differ depending on the project, but there should always be one final task on your list: celebrate!
 Project done, take a deep breath – and then move on to the next one.

 Most of these checklists can be found in your notebook, project management tool, post-it notes, whatever suits you – but when it comes to the proofing checklist, that’s for your approvers, and it’s a lot harder to control.
 Let Ashore improve your proofing and ensure that your approvers stick to your proofing checklist.
-Sign up for an account today, and start sailing the seven seas!
+Sign up for a free account today, and start sailing the seven seas!